SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/2. British-Expansion/Bengal - Mir Jafar and Mir Kasim.md

 - Was charged by Holwell for harbouring anti-English activities with Shah Alam II.
 - Mir Jafar conspired with the Dutch at Chinsurah near Hoogly but the Dutch Armada was soundly defeated in 1759 by the English.
 This crushed the Dutch ambition in India.

 ## Mir Kasim
 - Was Son-in-Law of Jafar.
 He promised to take measures immediately to relieve financial stress of the EIC.
 - Clive departed Howell gave Vansittart governorship of Bengal

-###   Vansittart treaty
-> - Done with Mir Kasim in 1760 by the English to oust Mir Jafar for conspiring with the Dutch - this is aka Revolution of Bengal
-> -   Agreed to cede to EIC districts of Burdwan, Midnapur and Chittagong
-> -   Company got half share in chunam trade of Sylhet
-> -   Kasim pay off outstanding dues
-> -   5 lakh towards Company’s war efforts in south
-> -   Mir Kasim's enemies were Company's enemies
-> -   tenants of nawab’s territory not be allowed to settle in the lands of the Company, and vice-versa

 - On Becoming Nawab he heavily bribed the Kingmakers
+### Vansittart Treaty
+- Done with Mir Kasim in 1760 by the English to oust Mir Jafar for conspiring with the Dutch -> this is aka Revolution of Bengal
+- Agreed to cede to EIC districts of Burdwan, Midnapur and Chittagong
+- Company got half share in chunam trade of Sylhet
+- Kasim pay off outstanding dues
+- 5 lakh towards Company’s war efforts in south
+- Mir Kasim's enemies were Company's enemies
+- tenants of nawab’s territory not be allowed to settle in the lands of the Company, and vice-versa

 ### Mir Kasim as an Administrator
 - Mir Kasim shifted capital from Murshidabad to Munger away from the atmosphere and intrigues of Bengal and also to dec influence of EIC on him
 - Seeked to Modernise Army on European Model to expand north towards Nepal and keep political opponents at bay
 - He started suppressing dissident Zamindars ex Ramnarayan was put to death
 - Corrupt officers were heavily fined